MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

 using those key files to connect to the server.
-As mentioned previously, such accounts can use either a secure connection (in which case RSA is not used) or an unencrypted connection that encrypts the password using RSA.
-Suppose that an

-$> mysql --ssl-mode=DISABLED -u sha256user -p Enter password: password
+As mentioned previously, such accounts can use either a secure connection (in which case RSA is not used) or an unencrypted connection that performs password exchange using RSA.
+Suppose that an $> mysql --ssl-mode=DISABLED -u sha256user -p Enter password: password